chesahkalu/Bobo/README.md

 2. Navigate to the project directory:
 `cd Bobo`

-3. Ensure you have Python 3.8+ and pip installed.
+3. Ensure you have Python 3.9+ and pip installed.
 Then, set up a virtual environment and install the dependencies:
 `pip3 install -r requirements.txt`

 4. Set up the database
-The application uses MySQL.
+The application uses MySQL for local development.
 Ensure you have it installed and running.
 Update the DATABASES configuration in Bobo/settings.py with your MySQL credentials.
 Run the following commands to integrate your database `python3 manage.py makemigrations`
 `python3 manage.py migrate`